aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/axisbins/_index.md

 ### getCount() {#getCount--}

 <b>@deprecated.</b> Please use the 'count' property instead.
-Gets or set the count of axis bins
+Gets or sets the count of axis bins

 ```javascript
 getCount() : number;